molgenis/molgenis-emx2/data/_models/shared/_Design decisions.md

 2. create a list of studies
 decision: undecided.
 Can we have one 'off study' parameter or do we need to record this for each study?

-# how to capture protocol specific parameters
+# how to capture protocol specific parameters?

 we should have a way to add additional tables to collect these.
 For example 'sample preparation'